eygraber/gh-merge-queue/README.md

 - Deletes the local branch after the pull request is merged.
 - Configurable timeout and poll interval.
 - Automatically detects the default branch of the repository.
+- Notifies the user of errors and completion.
+- Rings a bell with a linear backoff on error.

 ## Usage